Neverwinter Nights: Campaign

 Both Neverwinter Nights and Neverwinter Nights 2 include a default campaign, which focus on the development of the player character through a series of distinct acts.
 In addition to the main story, the player also has the opportunity to undertake a variety of side quests, some of which form storylines that span the entire game.
-The player has the ability to make key choices in specific quests can affect combat encounters, key plot points, and the outcome of the overarching story.
+The player has the ability to make key choices in specific quests that can affect combat encounters, key plot points, and the outcome of the overarching story.

 Before the player can begin the campaign, they must first create a new character through the game's character creation interface.
 The player may customize a new character from scratch, or select one of the pre-set characters provided by the games.
 If the player chooses to create a new character, they are then guided through a series of choices about their character, including race, class and appearance.
 Some of the choices such as gender and appearance are purely cosmetic, whereas others such as race and class affect how the player character fights and what abilities they have access to.